konpits/portfolio-project/README.md

 I decided to create a single page website because I believe that this would give easy access to information without the need to navigate through many pages.
 This structure gives a clear understanding of content and relates to the form of a CV which is familiar and, therefore, more convenient.

 The chosen colour scheme of this website is pretty simple.
 The general choice of a dark colour in contrast with white colour leaves enough space to use discretely a stronger colour to emphasise on selected content.
 I chose a colour between orange and red because it’s a colour that I like and gives that emphasis on some content.
-All colours are inspired from volcanos-sunsets.
+All colours inspiration comes from sunsets-mountains-volcanos.

 I struggled with the typography for the logo because my initial idea didn’t match with the website design and I had to go though all google fonts to test it.
 I changed the initial idea and made a simple logo that I believe is better after all.
 It was easy to pick the two main fonts that where more suitable for my design.
 I chose a combination of Open Sans and Raleway.